69pmb/AllMusic/README.md

 You can search throught this database/file by artists, titles, dates or types (song or album) for instance.

 You can browse by files and also create annual ranking by song, album and artist.

+A file property can be configured to define directory for the various files of the application.
+It can be found there:
+` AllMusic/src/main/resources/config.properties`
 ### To run AllMusic:

 - Install Java 8, Maven and Git.